mhagstrand/slate/source/includes/_changelog_2016.md

 #### <span class="jumptarget"> The problem we solved </span>

 Prior to this change, you had no way to change the scopes requested by your published app.
-If&nbsp;you changed these scopes, existing installations would cease to function.
+If you changed these scopes, existing installations would cease to function.
 This forced each merchant to uninstall, then reinstall, your app to grant you the new scopes.

 #### <span class="jumptarget"> What hasn't changed? </span>